lsst/templates/project_templates/technote_rst/README.md

 - `lsst-dm` for the DM DMTN series.
 - `LSST-IT` for the ITTN series.
-- `lsst-ops` for the OPSTN series.
+- `rubin-observatory` for the OPSTN series.
 - `lsst-sims` for the Simulations Group's SMTN series.
 - `lsst-sitcom` for the SITCOMTN series.
 - `lsst-sqre` for the SQuaRE SQR series.